ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-applications-index-page/README.md

 ### Conceptualizing the route

-Before we program this route, let's refresh our memories on the action and route combination needed for a landing page or "index" route:
+Before we program this route, let's refresh our memories on the action and route combination needed for a landing page or index route:

 ```text
 GET /users/:userId/applications
 ```

-> If this route looks a little different from what we just defined in our server, that's by design.
-We'll be adding a `userId` to our route parameters as soon as we have some basic route functionality in place.

 ### Create the applications index route